Gran Turismo 5: Reception

-Gran Turismo 5 received "generally favorable" reviews, according to review aggregator Metacritic.
+Gran Turismo 5 received "generally favorable" reviews, according to review aggregator website Metacritic.

 The driving physics of GT5 received high praise.
 Car and Driver stated that "its physics model is extremely realistic.
 The behavior of the cars is startlingly faithful to their real-life counterparts, so they respond accordingly to poor driving and when you miss critical braking and turn-in points".
 Destructoid commented that "Turning and braking feel incredibly natural.
 You get a real sense of how slamming on the brakes throws the car's weight forward.
 Handling actually feels like car handling, and not some once-removed, through-a-game-controller attempt".
 IGN declared that "its handling model proudly restores Gran Turismo upon the driving throne".

 The number of cars, tracks and features was praised.
 GamePro called it "an amazingly deep racing game that offers an almost mind-boggling amount of racing challenges, cars, tracks and features".
 Destructoid stated that "the numbers that Sony and Polyphony Digital have been throwing at us don't even begin to cover how vast the game is.
 The game's GT Mode has so many menus and sub-menus that it took me a full workday to completely go through them all, and that's not even counting a separate arcade mode, a track maker, a video collection and much more.
 It's every bit of the racing world all in one place, on one disc.
 The word 'comprehensive' doesn't even feel big enough".
 The inclusion of a track generator, karts, licensed World Rally Championship and NASCAR vehicles was also received positively, as was the new dynamic time and weather effects.

 The addition of online racing was positively received.
 The online races were credited for being smooth without any noticeable lag and for not showing any drop off in quality, as well as for providing fun racing.
 GamePro concluded that the "superb online mode gives the game incredible longevity".